Elidia-Technology/PowerScript/MAIN_TODO.md

 ## 📊 PROJECT OVERVIEW

-**PowerScript** is a comprehensive Node.js development platform that brings ActionScript 3 style programming to modern JavaScript/TypeScript with advanced AI/ML capabilities, enterprise-grade security, multimedia processing, and cloud-native features.
+**PowerScript** is a comprehensive Node.js development platform that brings PowerScript style programming to modern JavaScript/TypeScript with advanced AI/ML capabilities, enterprise-grade security, multimedia processing, and cloud-native features.

 **Architecture:** Modular design with individual modules that can be used independently or as part of the unified PowerScript platform.